luluwu516/GUI-animal-grouper/README.md

 If you receive the message, "The diversity of data is too high.
 Please set it to a higher constant."
 Please adjust the constant to a higher level.

+# Updated

+I put the app on the website with Streamlit!
+Click [here](https://github.com/luluwu516/streamlit-animal-grouper) to check!